plilja/plilja.github.io/_posts/2020-04-26-enforcing-an-architecture.md

 look quite promising.
 With it, you can write a unit test listing that your code may only use a select few packages.

-This is an example of how to specify that you code may only use a subset of the packages available in Spring framework, as well as the Java standard API and Sl4fj.
+This is an example of how to specify that your code may only use a subset of the packages available in Spring framework, as well as the Java standard API and Sl4fj.
 ```java